Glossary

 GHB

-Gammahydroxybutyrate (GHB) is a drug that has a depressant effect on the brain and central nervous system.
-It was originally developed as an anaesthetic but was withdrawn due to unwanted side effects.
-GHB is used as a ‘party drug’.57
+Gamma hydroxybutyrate (GHB) is a drug that has a depressant effect on the brain and central nervous system.
+It was originally developed as an anaesthetic but was withdrawn due to unwanted side effects.103

 Half-life

-The duration of action of a drug is known as its half-life.
-This is the period of time required for the concentration or amount of drug in the body to be reduced by one-half.
+The half-life of a drug is the estimated time it takes for the amount of the drug in the body to decrease by half (50%).104

 Hallucinogen